 Rolling hills, delicious food, divine wines, yummy gelato, gorgeous little shops and beautiful scenery, if this is what you call a vacation, Siena is for you.
 Here is what to see in Siena Italy in one day.

 If you are heading to Tuscany in Italy a day trip to Siena cannot be missed.
 Siena is a great base for a vacation or as a day out from the neighbouring towns, but what is there to see in Siena?
 Can you see all of Siena in a day?

 We stayed just outside of Siena in the countryside this summer and went for the day to explore the city of Siena.

-Here is what to see in Siena Italy in one day or over a few days.
+What to see in Siena Italy in one day

 Where is Siena?